anisbet/pipe/Readme.md

                   Example: 'ls *.txt | pipe.pl -m"c0:/foo/bar/#"' produces '/foo/bar/README.txt'.
                   Use '\' to escape either '_', ',' or '#'.
  -M             : Print the enclosing lines between successful '-X' and '-Y' matches.
 See '-X' and '-Y'.
- -n<any|c0,c1,...cn>: Normalize the selected columns, that is, make upper case and removes all
+ -n<any|c0,c1,...cn>: Normalize the selected columns, that is, removes all non-word characters
-                  non-word characters (non-alphanumeric and '_' characters).
-                  If '-I' is used the function makes all word characters lower case.
+                  (non-alphanumeric and '_' characters).
+The '-I' switch leaves the value's case unchanged.
+However the default is to change the case to upper case.
+See '-N', '-I' switches for more information.
  -N             : Normalize keys before comparison when using (-d and -s) dedup and sort.
-                  Makes the keys upper case and remove white space before comparison.
-                  Output is not normalized.
-For that see (-n).
-                  See also (-I) for case insensitive comparisons.
+                  Normalization removes all non-word characters before comparison.
+Use the '-I' switch to preserve keys' case during comparison.
+See '-n', and '-I'.
  -o<c0,c1,...cn>: Order the columns in a different order.
 Only the specified columns are output.
  -O<any|c0,c1,...cn>: Merge columns.
 The first column is the anchor column, any others are appended to it
                   ie: 'aaa|bbb|ccc' -Oc2,c0,c1 => 'aaa|bbb|cccaaabbb'.
 Use -o to remove extraneous columns.